vSAN Max Design and Operational Guidance

 This approach would also allow more client clusters to mount the respective storage resources.

-Client cluster compatibility considerations
+General client cluster compatibility considerations

-vSphere clusters that wish to mount a datastore provided by vSAN Max will have a thin layer of vSAN installed on the hosts to provide the connectivity.
+vSphere clusters that wish to mount a datastore provided by vSAN Max will have a thin layer of vSAN activated on the hosts to provide the connectivity.
 This step in the configuration of the client cluster is what makes a vSphere cluster a “vSAN compute cluster” as stated in the UI.
 Installation of the software is an automated one-time process that occurs on each hosts in a vSphere cluster.

 vSAN HCI clusters can also act as a client cluster, connecting to a vSAN Max datastore.
 At this time, only vSAN HCI clusters using the ESA can mount a vSAN Max datastore.
 This is because vSAN Max is built using vSAN ESA.